-Welcome to this week’s Four-Color Bullet, the only comic book review column not getting a universe-spanning reboot.
-Let’s look at the picks from this week.
+Welcome to this week’s Four-Color Bullet, the only comic-book review column trapped in a world we never made.